South Asian woman with arms crossed during a Zoom meeting, camera off while others smile onscreen.

 Write down the moment you went quiet in the meeting.
 Ask why.
 Track the pattern.
 That’s your trailhead.

 “If I don’t handle this, no one will” is not leadership.
-It’s inherited fear.
+It’s a cognitive distortion.
 Replace it.

 • Assertiveness Training